eprev/eprev.org/source/posts/drafts/adding-full-text-search-to-a-static-website/adding-full-text-search-to-a-static-website.md

 ## Theory

 Full-text search is the most common application of the [information retrieval](https://en.wikipedia.org/wiki/Information_retrieval) techniques.
-There’re a vast number of resources (and white papers in particular) available if you find yourself interested, so I’ll keep this part as short and simple.
+There’re a vast number of resources (and white papers in particular) available if you find yourself interested, so I’ll keep this part short and simple.

 ### Vector space